-This field points to an array of packet descriptors that define how much data to transfer per packet.
+- isoc_error_count This field is the number of packets that completed with errors.
+This value is set by the USBA 2.0 framework. - isoc_pkt_descr This field points to an array of packet descriptors that define how much data to transfer per packet.
 For an outgoing request, this value defines a private queue of sub-requests to process.
 For an incoming request, this value describes how the data arrived in pieces.
 The client driver allocates these descriptors for outgoing requests.
 The framework allocates and initializes these descriptors for incoming requests.
 Descriptors in this array contain framework-initialized fields that hold the number of bytes actually transferred and the status of the transfer.
-See the usb_isoc_request(9S) man page for more details.
+See the usb isoc request(9S) man page for more details.

 All requests must receive an initialized message block.
 This message block either supplies the data or stores the data.
-See the mblk(9S) man page for a description of the mblk_t message block type.
+See the mblk(9S) man page for a description of the $mblk_t$ message block type.